Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Data and Method

 \subsection{Magnetohydrodynamics Simulations}

 We utilize the 3D ideal MHD simulations from \citet{2023ApJ...947...40S}, which model a disk wind outflow from a massive protostar.
-These simulations follow the Turbulent Core Accretion (TCA) model \citep{2003ApJ...585..850M}, with boundary conditions of the simulations tracking the self-consistent evolution of a protostar growing from 1~$M_\odot$ to over 24~$M_\odot$ within an initial 60~$M_\odot$ core embedded in a clump with $\Sigma_{\rm cl}=1\, \mathrm{g\, cm^{-2}}$ \citep{2014ApJ...788..166Z}.
-The original simulation domain covers a single hemisphere of the outflow, extending from an injection surface 100~au above the disk to a distance of 26,500~au.
+These simulations follow the Turbulent Core Accretion (TCA) model \citep{2003ApJ...585..850M}, with boundary conditions of the simulations tracking the self-consistent evolution of a protostar growing from 1~$M_\odot$ to over 24~$M_\odot$ within an initial 60~$M_\odot$ core embedded in a clump with $\Sigma_{\rm cl}=1\, \mathrm{g\, cm^{-2}}$ \citep{2014ApJ...788..166Z}. \xd{This bounding pressure sets an initial core radius of $R_c = 0.057$~pc.
+The core is threaded by a poloidal magnetic field with a total initial magnetic flux of $1~\mathrm{mG} \times R_c^2$.
+To manage the computational expense of resolving the inner disk over $\sim 10^5$~yr, the problem is divided into an evolutionary sequence of quasi-steady states.
+Because we directly analyze the simulation snapshots generated by \citet{2023ApJ...947...40S}, our evolutionary sequence intrinsically follows the physical parameters summarized in their Table 1, which details the varying accretion rates, disk radii, and wind injection properties at each protostellar mass stage.} The original simulation domain covers a single hemisphere of the outflow, extending from an injection surface located 100~au above the disk midplane to an outer boundary at a height of 26,500~au from the midplane.
 For the analysis in this work, we mirror the simulation domain across the disk midplane ($x_1=0$) to construct a complete, bipolar outflow.
+Consequently, the central $\pm 100$~au region is absent from the mirrored gas grid; however, because this missing region is entirely unresolved by the synthesized beam in our simulated ALMA observations, it does not impact the large-scale outflow morphology or the subsequent machine learning inference.
 A comprehensive description of the MHD simulation setup, code, and parameters can be found in \citet{2023ApJ...947...40S}.
 In this study, we adopt the same simulation snapshots as those used by \citet{2024ApJ...966..117X}, corresponding to protostellar masses of 2, 4, 8, 12, 16, 20, and 24~$M_\odot$.